Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 3 Crore+ Indians

 • CII for 2015-16 = 254

-• Improvement costs before April 1, 2001, are ineligible for indexation.
+• Improvement costs before April 1, 2001, do not qualify for indexation.

-• Indexation benefits exclude debentures or bonds, except RBI-issued sovereign gold bonds or capital indexation bonds.
+• Debentures or bonds generally exclude indexation benefits, except for sovereign gold bonds or capital indexation bonds issued by RBI.

 Impact of Indexation on Tax Liabilities